 Study to learn the material and relate it to other learning rather than just to pass a test.
+Making those connections will help as class material often builds upon itself throughout the term.

-Use a planning calendar.
+Use a planning calendar (paper phone ap, etc.).

 Write in class times, meal times, rehearsals and practices, required programs, etc.